NesrinAbuMnezel/Mastering-JavaScript-in-20-Days/Day2.md

 console.log(b === c);
 console.log(!!d);
 ```
+What will be the output of each console.log statement?
+You MUST explain WHY.

+#### My Solution

+###  QUESTION #2
+Consider the following JavaScript code:
 ```javascript
 console.log(4 + 5 * "7");
 ```
+What will be the output of each console.log statement?
+You MUST explain WHY.

+#### My Solution
+###  QUESTION #3
+Consider the following JavaScript code:
 ```javascript
 let result = 5 + 2 * 3 - 1;
 ```
+What will be the output of each console.log statement?
+You MUST explain WHY.

+#### My Solution
+###  QUESTION #4
+Consider the following JavaScript code:
 ```javascript
 let num = "15";
 let isPositive = true;
 let result = (num > 10 && isPositive) || num < 0;
 console.log(result);
 ```
+What will be the output of each console.log statement?
+You MUST explain WHY.

+#### My Solution
+###  QUESTION #5
+Consider the following JavaScript code:
 ```javascript
 console.log(4 + 5 * "7");
 ```
+What will be the output of each console.log statement?
+You MUST explain WHY.

+#### My Solution